lharma/airbnb-clone-project/README.md

 OpenAPI Standard: The backend APIs are documented using the OpenAPI standard to ensure clarity and ease of integration.
 Django REST Framework: Provides a comprehensive RESTful API for handling CRUD operations on user and property data.
 GraphQL: Offers a flexible and efficient query mechanism for interacting with the backend.

+# CI/CD Pipeline
+In this Airbnb Clone project, CI/CD (Continuous Integration and Continuous Deployment) pipelines play a crucial role in ensuring a smooth and reliable development workflow.
+Continuous Integration automatically builds and tests the application whenever new code is pushed to the repository, helping to identify and fix bugs early.
+Continuous Deployment then takes over to automatically deliver verified updates to the production or staging environment.
+This automation reduces manual work, ensures consistency across environments, and allows faster, safer feature releases—such as booking management, user authentication, or property listing updates.

+The project leverages tools like GitHub Actions for automating builds, testing, and deployments, and Docker for containerizing the application to maintain consistent environments across different machines.
+Jest and Cypress are used for automated testing, while deployment platforms like Vercel, Netlify, or AWS handle live deployments.
+Together, these tools create a robust CI/CD pipeline that enhances collaboration, code quality, and scalability—keeping the Airbnb Clone efficient, stable, and production-ready.